datastax/csharp-driver/README.md

   .SetRetryPolicy(DowngradingConsistencyRetryPolicy.Instance)
   .SetPageSize(1000);
 ```

+## Compatibility

+- Apache Cassandra versions 2.0 and above.
+- DataStax Enterprise versions 4.5 and above.
+- .NET Framework versions 4.5 and above and .NET Core versions 1.0 and above.

+Note: DataStax products do not support big-endian systems.

 ## Feedback Requested

 **Help us focus our efforts!** Provide your input on the [Platform and Runtime Survey][survey] (we kept it short).